 Value It Communicates: Ease of use

 HubSpot CRM uses the USP “An easy-to-use CRM.
 Who knew that'd be revolutionary?”
-Quite obviously, this is an example of an easy to use value proposition.
-HubSpot is separating itself from its competitors that typically sell CRM software that’s often difficult to set up and train employees to use effectively.
-The second sentence of the USP sympathizes with leads who have tried other CRMs and become infuriated at the unnecessary complexity — this builds trust.
+It's an example of an easy to use value proposition.
+HubSpot is separating itself from its competitors that sell CRM software that’s often difficult to set up and train employees to use effectively.
+The second sentence of the USP sympathizes with leads who have tried other CRMs and become infuriated at their complexity — this builds trust.

 Wave Invoicing's USP